klaemo/csv-stream/Readme.md

 }
 ```

+In order for the encoding option to take effect you need to install the excellent (node-iconv)[https://github.com/bnoordhuis/node-iconv] by node core contributor @bnoordhuis
+Also, take a look at the node-iconv documentation for supported encodings.

 ## Performance

 The unscientific tests mentioned above showed a throughput of ~20mb/s on a Macbook Pro 13" (mid 2010) when reading from disk.